We welcome your child to St Augustine's School

 Every child under the age of five is entitled to a free serving of milk whilst in attendance at a registered day care provider for two or more hours a day.
 Upon starting school your child is registered to receive their portion of free milk with our milk provider Cool Milk which will continue until their fifth birthday.
 After their fifth birthday you may choose to continue with the milk scheme at a subsidised rate, please visit https://www.coolmilk.com/ to register your child if you wish for them to continue receiving milk after their firth birthday.
-If your child is entitled to ‘Free School Meals’, your child will automatically receive a free portion paid for by the school.
+If your child is entitled to ‘Free School Meals’, your child will automatically receive a free serving of milk paid for by the school.

 We are a cashless school, therefore all money for trips, lunches or saving schemes should be paid via your Parentpay account.